Kalschatzi/learning_platform/content/module2/3-http.md

 Because HTTP is based on TCP, TCP headers are also sent, but they should not to be confused with HTTP Headers which aren't present in TCP.

-Which is why you can only route with IP using a TCP Load Balancer and can't route based on hostname, because Host is an HTTP header.

 ## Body - Optional

 Not all HTTP request have body.
 In fact, depending on the method, some **cannot** have a body.